-Welsh Rugby Union Renew MyTPE and AP Viewer
+Welsh Rugby Union (WRU) Renew MyTPE and AP Viewer for Analysis

-To finish off a busy week of blogs; featuring the Scottish Rugby Union and Football Association of Wales choosing MyTPE and MyTPA, Liverpool FC expanding their use of AP Capture, Leicester City FC and the Swedish FA renewing their AP Viewer and Stoke City FC starting with AP Viewer, I’m very pleased to let you know that the Welsh Rugby Union (WRU) have once again renewed their MyTPE and AP Viewer contracts for their performance analysis processes.
+To finish off a busy week of blogs; featuring the Scottish Rugby Union and Football Association of Wales choosing MyTPE and MyTPA, Liverpool FC expanding their use of AP Capture, Leicester City FC and the Swedish FA renewing their AP Viewer and Stoke City FC starting with AP Viewer, I’m very pleased to let you know that the Welsh Rugby Union WRU have once again renewed their MyTPE and AP Viewer contracts for their performance analysis processes.

 Marc Kinnaird has been involved with helping to run and facilitate the use of the MyTPE throughout these different teams and kindly provided some words about how the sites are used and how they benefit from them: